Yousinator/Data-Science/README.md

 ##

+`gdscPreproccessingLab.ipynb -> This was the lab I wrote for the NLP course I took from GSDC HTU.`

+##

 `pandasPlot.ipynb -> Plotting the dataframe using Pandas.`

 ##

 `pandasPlot3d.ipynb -> Plotting the dataframe in 3d using Pandas and Matplotlib.
 Styling with Seaborn.`

-##

-`maxGrade -> Takes grades until the user exitsthen calculates the 1- Number of grades entered, 2- The average value for the grades, 3- The highest grade entered, 4- the sum of all grades entered.`

 ##